alistairozdemir-archhitect/alistairozdemir-archhitect/README.md

 I design and evaluate trading systems at the infrastructure and risk layer.

-My work focuses on execution realism, failure prevention, and long-term system survivability — not strategy optimization, indicator tuning, or signal generation.
+My work focuses on execution realism, failure prevention, and long-term system survivability, not strategy optimization, indicator tuning, or signal generation.

 This GitHub is intentionally used as an architectural reference point, not a code showcase.